-Reducing deforestation is important to Walgreens Boots Alliance because in our supply chains and businesses we use significant amounts of materials such as wood, paper, palm oil, soy and beef.
-The production of these items contributes to deforestation, which destroys habitats for plants and animals, affects local communities and is a major impact on climate change.
+Reducing deforestation is important to us because we use significant amounts of materials such as wood, paper, palm oil, soy and beef in our businesses and supply chains.
+The production of these items contributes to deforestation, which destroys habitats for plants and animals, affects local communities and has a major impact on climate change.

 Boots UK maximum score for palm oil buyers